Atlas

 Six dimensions

 Every multi-agent system answers the same six questions.
-Here is each dimension and how all seven frameworks handle it, with orchestration as the lead lens.
+Here is each dimension and how all eight frameworks handle it, with orchestration as the lead lens.

 Orchestration